btcpayserver/btcpayserver-doc/docs/OpenCart.md

 < Content-Length: 26
 ```

-If you see that line "HTTP/1.1 403 Forbidden" or "HTTP/2 403" then something is blocking data sent to your OpenCart site.
-You should ask your hosting provider or make sure no firewall or security extension is blocking the requests.
+If you see that line "HTTP/1.1 403 Forbidden" or "HTTP/2 403" something is blocking data sent to your OpenCart site.
+It would be best to ask your hosting provider or make sure no firewall or security extension is blocking the requests.

 **2.2 Check using an online service (if you do not have a command line available:**